Ingenio/flutter_pubnub/README.md

 ## Signals

-Signals allow to send small payloads (30 butes max) in a very efficient and cost effective way.
+Signals allow to send small payloads (30 bytes max) in a very efficient and cost effective way.

 ``` dart